esa-tu-darmstadt/SCAIE-V-2.0/README.md

 ## How can I use the SCAIE-V tool for my custom instructions?
 You can build the SCAIE-V software using Maven (`cd EclipseWork/SCAIEV; ./run.sh`) or Eclipse on fairly modern versions of Java (e.g., Java 17). `SCAIEVCmd` contains the application entry point.

 Run `git submodule update --init` to download the supported core sources.
+Note: SCAIE-V currently targets an older version of VexRiscv; there is a patch file in CoresSrc to fix build support on more recent Java versions.

 By default, SCAIE-V writes the patched files and other outputs to the `results/<core>` subdirectory.
 This can be overridden by `-o`.
 If initialized with a copy of the core repository (copied from `EclipseWork/SCAIEV/CoresSrc`), the output directory will contain a complete, patched processor.